 Beyond the propaganda

-This is the testimony of a journalist invited in North Korea to film whatever the regime wanted to promote.
-He did come back with loads of official images but couldn’t help put them in perspective with accounts of North Korean refugees, shedding a blinding light on the ghastly reality of their country.
+This is the testimony of a journalist invited to North Korea to film whatever the regime wanted to promote.
+He did come back with loads of official images but couldn’t help putting them in perspective with accounts of North Korean refugees, shedding a blinding light on the ghastly reality of their country.

 Propaganda, mass enrollment, brainwashing, and a cult of personality are the cogs thoroughly dissected in this reference film, a striking case study of the mechanics of a totalitarian country now threatening the world's peace with its nuclear fire.